Freeness characterizations on free chaos spaces: Introduction

 Our first set of investigations yields a characterization of freeness on the Wigner and free Poisson chaos, in terms of contractions, covariances, or free Malliavin gradient, thus providing a suitable extension of Theorem \ref{ustu-zakai} (and related results) to the free setting.
 Most of our results turn out to be similar to the classical setting, with the notable exception of the characterization of freeness in terms of the free Malliavin gradient, this last fact illustrating a fundamental difference between the classical and the free cases.

 Our second set of investigations is concerned again with the independence property, but this time in an asymptotic context.
 Here, the problem is to find what conditions are to be imposed on {\sl limits} of multiple integrals to be free.
-Surprisingly, and following an idea of Nourdin and Rosi\'nski originally developed in the classical setting, one can actually use the independence results obtained in the asymptotic context to provide a new proof of Theorem \ref{knps-intro}.

 The remainder of this paper is organized as follows: Section 2 contains a short introduction to free probability theory, with a special emphasis to the material needed for the rest of the paper.
 Section 3 is devoted to the characterization of freeness on the Wigner and free Poisson chaos, in terms of contractions, covariances, or free Malliavin gradient.
 This section also provides several lemmas which will be used to prove our main results in the following sections.
 In Section 4, we study different characterizations of asymptotic freeness, in several contexts.
 We devote Section 5 to the study of transfer principles between classical and free chaos.
-In Section 6, we provide new proofs for fourth moment type theorems in the free setting, using mainly the results developed in Section 4.
-Finally, Section 7 contains auxiliary results that are used throughout the paper.
+Finally, Section 6 contains auxiliary results that are used throughout the paper.